hero media

 Potato rosti with eggs and house-made hollandaise sauce.

-Tucked away in The Quarters resort, The Pantry is a charming little café with a sunny courtyard and an all-day brunch menu (eggs benny, pancakes, soft tacos, poolside avo).
+Tucked away in The Quarters resort, The Pantry is a charming little café with a sunny courtyard and an all-day brunch menu (eggs benny, pancakes, soft tacos, poolside avo), a high tea menu and a kids menu (plus kids eat free on Tuesday!).

-There’s also a half-serve menu available on Mondays and Tuesdays, if you’re not overly hungry.
 It has a good selection of cocktails, craft beers and wine to sip on under the peach-hued umbrellas with palm trees swaying above.
-There is also a kids’ playground coming soon (parents rejoice!).
+There is also a kids’ playground, so parents can relax while the kids have fun.

 • Cuisine: Modern Australian